-According to current projections, unrestricted general government fund balance (including the Sales Tax Fund) will be \$25.6 million.
-The Restricted Budget Reserve continues at \$13.6 million.
-Hence, total general government fund balance is projected to be \$39.2 million at the end of FY21 and the beginning of FY22.
-This fund balance forecast assumes that the Assembly implements the proposal to use American Rescue Plan Act funds to fully offset the FY21 deficit of \$4.6 million, and to reduce the FY22 deficit from \$16.0 million to \$7.8 million.
+According to current projections, unrestricted general government fund balance (including the Sales Tax Fund) will be \$25.4 million.
+The Restricted Budget Reserve continues at \$13.4 million.
+Hence, total general government fund balance is projected to be \$38.8 million at the end of FY21 and the beginning of FY22.
+This fund balance forecast includes the application of \$12.9 million of American Rescue Plan Act funds to offset the FY21 deficit of \$6.2 million to \$3.3 million, and to reduce the FY22 deficit from \$15.2 million to \$5.2 million.

-If the Assembly chooses not to use American Rescue Plan Act funds to alleviate deficits as proposed, the FY21 and FY22 shortfalls would reduce the unrestricted general government fund balance down to just \$4.9 million by the end of FY22.
-Allowing the unrestricted fund balance to fall this low would significantly restrict the decisions of future Assemblies.
-Cast your mind back a year ago-you didn't have to make rash decisions to slash city services because you had sufficient fund balance to help weather the storm.
-We never know when the next calamity will befall Juneau.
-Retaining sufficient fund balance puts Juneau in the best possible position for level-headed future decision making in the face of crisis.
-Additionally, unrestricted fund balance is a key measure of CBJ's overall fiscal health, which results in more preferential interest rates when we seek bond debt funding.
+Had the Assembly chosen not to use American Rescue Plan Act funds to alleviate deficits, the FY21 and FY22 shortfalls would have reduced the unrestricted general government fund balance down to just \$4.9 million by the end of FY22.
+Allowing the unrestricted fund balance to fall this low would have significantly restricted the decisions of future Assemblies.
+The decision to retain this level of fund balance puts Juneau in the best possible position for level-headed decision making in the face of future uncertainty.
+Additionally, unrestricted fund balance is a key measure of CBJ's overall fiscal health, which results in more preferential interest rates when CBJ seeks bond debt funding.